 Kathak Dancer, Educator, Arts Activist

-Born and raised in the San Francisco Bay Area, Rachna is an Indian-American who always felt a deep connection to her Indian roots, but not fully understanding its significance in early life.
+Born and raised in the San Francisco Bay Area, Rachna is an Indian-American who always felt a deep connection and pride to her Indian roots, but not fully understanding its significance in early life.
 Her parents, Yogesh and Bina Nivas, both immigrants from India in the 1960s, raised her to follow her passions and believe in her convictions.
 She studied Environmental Biology and South Asian Studies at UC Berkeley and went on to pursue her Masters in Public Health.
 But it wasn’t until she stumbled upon a class of Pandit Chitresh Das, that she found her true calling in life and eventually decided to devote her full-time career as a dancer, performer, and educator.
-Today, her vision is to raise awareness of the rich history and philosophy of India through the art of Kathak and for it to be a tool for empowerment, social justice, and self-actualization.
+Today, her vision is to raise awareness of the rich history and philosophy of India through the art of kathak and for it to be a tool for empowerment, self-actualization, and joy.